VerdantFox/blog_posts/posts/0010_become_a_developer/coding_career.md

 ## Introduction

 I got my degree in Cellular Biology in 2012.
-For five years thereafter, I worked in research labs studying diseases like Cancer, HIV and diabetes.
+For five years thereafter, I worked in research labs studying diseases like cancer, HIV and diabetes.
 My co-workers were awesome.
 I was doing cool, cutting edge science.
 The pay was... not great, and the career advancement opportunities were similarly underwhelming.
 I was looking for a change to something more lucrative, with better opportunities for advancement.
 I had family and friends who were software developers.
 They told me it was an interesting career and it paid well.
 So I looked into it.
 How can I become a coder? 👨‍🔬➡👨‍💻

 At the start of June, 2017 I was a lab technician at the University of Colorado, and I had no coding experience.
 A year later, in June of 2018, I started my first job as a full time software developer.
 And I've loved my new career choice ever since.
 In this article, I'll talk about *how* I made that career pivot, and I'll give you some ideas about how you could make a similar career pivot if it is something that interests you.